m4tthw-xu/TIW_AWS_Starter_Projects/AWS_Lambda/README.md

 TIW uses AWS Lambda to automatically sync the trainings between Canvas, the AWS Database (AWS DynamoDB), and Fabman.
 Another use case is to use a Lambda to periodically poll who has activated a MAC, and see, in real time, who is checked into a machine.

-In this exercise, you will learn how to set up a Lambda and deploy it using the AWS Console.
+In this exercise, you will go through a real, TIW use case for AWS Lambda, and learn how to deploy your Lambda.

+1. Set up the AWS CLI